bbuchsbaum/rMVPA/kernel_searchlight_plan.md

 - **Backward compatible**: Defaults mirror current behavior; legacy calls to `run_searchlight()` are unaffected.
 - **Future-proof**: New ideas—adaptive refinement, weighted aggregators, GPU-friendly soft shapes—fit by adding hook implementations, not new monoliths.

-### On "metrics" as a separate concern
+### On “metrics” as a separate concern
 - Metrics often sit inside kernels (e.g., RSA may emit multiple similarity stats; REMAP-RRR returns accuracy, AUC, adaptor diagnostics).
-Pulling "metric" out as a universal hook is attractive, but many kernels bundle task-specific logic (e.g., class labels, crossvalidation folds) that a generic metric stage would need to re-learn.
+Pulling “metric” out as a universal hook is attractive, but many kernels bundle task-specific logic (e.g., class labels, crossvalidation folds) that a generic metric stage would need to re-learn.
 - Pragmatic compromise: kernels return a named vector/list of metrics; the **aggregator** chooses which metric(s) to project back to voxels/ROIs (e.g., pick `accuracy`, `auc`, or a user-specified `metric_name`).
 This keeps multi-metric support without forcing every kernel into a common metric interface.

+### Coexistence with the legacy (“behemoth”) pipeline
+- Keep `run_searchlight` / `run_regional` as thin adapters that call `kernel_searchlight` / `kernel_regional` with today’s defaults (grid sampler, spherical shapes, mvpa kernel, legacy combiner, default CV).
+Legacy scripts keep working.
+- Provide a hooks registry (`as_hooks.<model_class>`) that maps existing models (mvpa_model, remap_rrr_model, RSA variants) to sampler/shape/materializer/kernel/aggregator/CV choices.
+- Allow opt-in modular use via `kernel_searchlight()` directly, or by passing `hooks` into `run_searchlight` while preserving defaults.
+- Add `cv_policy` as a hook to make cross-validation explicit and swappable, but default to the model’s current scheme.
+- Add `trace = TRUE` to both paths to return `bad_results`, resolved hooks, and per-iteration summaries for debugging.

 **Standardized kernel return format**: To prevent aggregator complexity from handling arbitrary structures, enforce a simple contract:
 ```r